-St. Mary's combined required pension and actual other postemployment benefits (OPEB) contributions totaled 5.0% of total governmental fund expenditures in 2015.
-Of that amount, 3.1% represented required contributions to pension obligations, and 1.9% represented OPEB payments.
-The county made its full annual required pension contribution in 2015.
+St. Marys County's combined required pension and actual other postemployment benefits (OPEB) contributions totaled 4.6% of total governmental fund expenditures in 2016.
+Of that amount, 3.5% represented required contributions to pension obligations, and 1.1% represented OPEB payments.
+The county made 100% of its annual required pension contribution in 2016.

 The county participates in the state-administered pension plans as well as the county's Sheriff's Office Retirement Plan.

-It provides OPEB to eligible employees.
-St. Mary's contributed \$7.08 million, or 1.9% of expenditures to its OPEB trust fund in fiscal 2015.
-It adopted Governmental Accounting Standards Board (GASB) statement 68 (GASB 68) in fiscal 2015.
-Based on GASB 68, the fiduciary net position as a percent of total pension liability is 65.9% of the Sheriff's Office Retirement Plan.
-The county's proportionate share of the net pension liability in the sheriff's plan is \$35.03 million for fiscal 2015.
+The county adopted Governmental Accounting Standards Board (GASB) statement 68 (GASB 68) in fiscal 2015.
+The county funds the full annual required contribution for both pension plans.
+Based on GASB 68, the fiduciary net position as a percent of total pension liability is 61.7% of the Sheriff's Office Retirement Plan.
+The county's proportionate share of the net pension liability in the sheriff's plan is \$42.27 million for fiscal 2016.